-There was a time when herby Giloy lived a humble and extremely respected life in some desi homes where prevention and tradition were life's mantra.
+There was a time when herby Giloy lived a humble and highly respected life in some Indian homes where prevention and tradition were life's mantra.
 Desi boomers and the generation before them for centuries used clean stems of Giloy in traditional medicine to boost their immune system.
-Back in the day, they had it ground along with water, filtered through a sieve (soft muslin before the stainless steel sieve came into existence), and voila a shot of Giloy was ready!
+Back in the day, they had it ground along with water, filtered through a sieve (soft muslin before the stainless steel sieve came into existence), and voila, a shot of Giloy was ready!
 Giloy juice or kadha can be consumed with tulsi and ashwagandha too.

-My mum did this every morning empty stomach and pushed the family for it; especially for a few months last year (thank you Corona, you won - temporarily though).
-For trivial issues that my mum has, Giloy mixed with a pinch of fresh black pepper is her go-to instead of her beloved daughter.
-I won't take this one personally because Giloy became my go-to as well - I always wanted an elder sister I could look up to for support, finally found her in Giloy.
+My mum did this every morning empty stomach, especially for a few months last year (thank you, Corona, you won - temporarily, though).
+For trivial issues that my mum has, giloy kadha prepared with a pinch of fresh black pepper is her go-to instead of her beloved daughter.
+I won't take this one personally because Giloy became my go-to as well.
+I always wanted an elder sister I could look up to for support, finally found her in Giloy.
 Let's find out why.

-Giloy's scientific name or Latin name is Tinospora Cordifolia (we know you will never take this name unless you are a scientist, but knowledge is power right?).
-Found almost everywhere in India and if you have a green thumb it is quite easy to grow at home because of its ability to develop quickly.
+Giloy's scientific name or Latin name is Tinospora Cordifolia.
+We know you will never take this name unless you are a scientist, but knowledge is power, right?.
+Found almost everywhere in India.
+If you have a green thumb, it is pretty easy to grow at home because of its ability to develop quickly.

-It is also known as "Guduchi" in Hindi and from the perspective of the benefits, it is the Gucci of ayurvedic herbs (for quality not price) and has a bitter taste just like truth.
+It is also known as "Guduchi" in Hindi.
+From the benefits, it is the Gucci of ayurvedic herbs (for quality, not price) and has a bitter taste just like truth.

-Other Sanskrit names of Giloy are "amrita", "amritavalli” and she is a highly regarded herb in the Charak Samhita.
-Stems have the highest nutritional content as they are anti-inflammatory & antipyretic in nature; some people juice the roots and leaves too.
-It helps in balancing out your body doshas (Vata, Kapha, and Pitta) and function at your optimum level.
+Other Sanskrit and ayurvedic names of Giloy are "amrita", "amritavalli", and a highly regarded herb in the Charak Samhita.
+Stems have the highest nutritional content as they are anti-inflammatory & antipyretic; some people juice the roots and leaves to boost immunity.
+It helps balance out your body doshas (Vata, Kapha, and Pitta) and function at your optimum level.

 Benefits of Giloy

-Giloy is a strong immunity enhancer and has anti-inflammatory, antioxidant, and antipyretic properties.
+Giloy is a potent immunity enhancer and has anti-inflammatory, antioxidant, and antipyretic properties.
 Antipyretic essentially means one which reduces fever.
 This little gem out there is the answer to good health.
 Let's find out how.

 For hay fever:

-Hay fever is also known as allergic rhinitis which comes along with its host of symptoms such as nasal discharge, sneezing, nasal itching, obstruction, and watery eyes.
+Hay fever is also known as allergic rhinitis, which comes with its host of symptoms such as nasal discharge, sneezing, nasal itching, obstruction, and watery eyes.
 As per Ayurveda, hay fever results from toxic remains, also known as ama, in the human body due to lack of proper digestion.
 Giloy helps alleviate these symptoms and balances out the Kapha (water and earth element) within your body because of its Rasayana (rejuvenating) properties.

 It is widely used in traditional folk medicine to regulate blood glucose levels across India.
 Alkaloids found in Giloy stems reduce blood sugar levels naturally.
-It may even help prevent diabetes incorporated with a healthy lifestyle if you are someone with a diabetic lineage.
+It may help prevent diabetes incorporated with a healthy lifestyle if you are someone with a diabetic lineage.
 It also supports managing various diabetic complications such as ulcers, kidney damage, wounds due to its anti-inflammatory properties.

-Juicing is the way to go when it comes to Giloy as it is available in its closest natural form.
-There are powder and capsule options also available out there, depending on your consumption preference and requirement you may choose one.
+Juicing is the way to go to Giloy as it is available in its closest natural form.
+There are giloy powder and capsule options available out there; depending on your consumption preference and requirement, you may choose one.

 You may also prepare it at home if you have the patience to find it or grow it, grind it, sieve it, and the courage to swallow the bitterness.

-My maternal side swears by prevention and tradition and my paternal side swears by living the good life, there is always a healthy debate whether a shot of Giloy helps your immune system or a shot of rum.
-They say in times of calamity and suffering we understand the true essence and character of a human, Giloy even though not human did just that.
-My outlook is slightly modern, if you can have fun with someone every day; that too is a parameter of character and essence.
-I have found balance and a sweet spot between my genetic makeup; as long as it has taste and nutrition in day to day life I will have it.
+My maternal side swears by prevention and tradition, and my paternal side swears by living a good life.
+A healthy debate about a shot of Giloy helps your immune system, or a shot of rum is always on the table.
+In times of calamity and suffering, we understand the true essence and character of a human.
+Giloy, even though not human, did just that.
+My outlook is slightly modern; if you can have fun with someone every day, that defines character and essence.
+I have found balance and a sweet spot between my genetic makeup; as long as it has taste and nutrition in day to day life, I will have it.